 ‘Mara,’ the pizza maker calls as he boxes up a pizza to go.

-The call was from Guiseppe, an Italian pizza-maker who had admitted to the old man that he didn’t know the origins of the word puttenesca.
+The call was from Guiseppe, an Italian pizza-maker who had admitted to the old man he didn’t know the origins of the pizza puttenesca.

 ‘One double mozarella with capers, olives, anchovies and a side order of garlic bread.’